mwgg/GreatCircle/README.md

 GreatCircle
 ===========
 A set of three functions, useful in geographical calculations of different sorts.
+Available for PHP and Python.
+PHP version is used in the examples.

 ####Distance
 Takes two sets of geographic coordinates in decimal degrees and produces distance along the great circle line.
 Output in kilometers by default.